scrapy/scrapy/docs/topics/request-queues.rst

 that the :ref:`priority queue <priority-queues>` considers to have the same priority.

-The type of downstream queue used depends on the :setting:`JOBDIR` setting (see :ref:`topics-jobs`):
+The built-in :ref:`priority queues <priority-queues>` allow you to choose the type of downstream queue they use through a setting.
+Which setting, however, depends on the value of the :setting:`JOBDIR` setting (see :ref:`topics-jobs`):

 -   If :setting:`JOBDIR` is not set (default), the memory downstream queue type defined in the :setting:`SCHEDULER_MEMORY_QUEUE` setting is used, which